 Bo is wrapping up a PhD in Practical Theology and works as a United Methodist minister in Portland, OR.
 Bo employs critical race theory as his lens in the hope of helping communities address issues related to whiteness in the midst of changing demographics and cultural shifts.

 Bo was born in Ohio, learned to talk in Georgia, was raised in Chicago and went to high school in Saskatchewan, Canada where he became a dual-citizen.
 He married a girl from Montana, they moved to New York for a year and then went to college in Redding, California.
 Their first church was in Saratoga Springs, New York, and before Claremont, California they lived in the Pacific Northwest where Bo got his master’s degree in Portland.
-They have been married for twenty-three years.
+They have been married for 25 years.
 Life and ministry have led them on adventures in over twenty-three countries.

 Bo studied with Randy during seminary and they have recently written a book together.

 Check out his blog https://bosanders.wordpress.com/ where he writes about innovating church and theology for the 21st century.